KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 ## Set up gsutil

-Steps below may run slowly and fail with "Login Required" from gsutil.
-Use depot_tools/gsutil.py and run `gsutil config` (outside) to set the authentication token.
+Use depot_tools/gsutil.py and run `gsutil.py config` to set the authentication token.
 (Googlers: Use your @google.com account.)
+Otherwise steps below may run slowly and fail with "Login Required" from gsutil.

-**NOTE: When prompted for a project ID, enter 134157665460 as your project ID (this is the Chrome OS project ID).**
+When prompted for a project ID, enter `134157665460` (this is the Chrome OS project ID).

 ## Fetch the Chrome OS toolchain and SDK for building Chrome